nleaf/nleaf.github.io/_resources/2016-07-22-omnyx-case-study.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: With our production servers housed in Expedient's scalable, virtualized environment,
+  quote: '"With our production servers housed in Expedient''s scalable, virtualized
-    we're able to add a server for new applications quickly, without a heavy upfront hardware investment.
+    environment, we''re able to add a server for new applications quickly, without a heavy upfront hardware investment."'
   cite: Kirk Howard, Director of IT, Omnyx
 - template: case-study-intro
   block: casestudy-top